History of serfdom: Normandy

 In Normandy, serfdom had disappeared by 1100.
 Two possible causes of the disappearance of serfdom in Normandy have been proposed: (1) it might have been implemented to attract peasants to a Normandy depopulated by the Viking invasions or (2) it might be a result of the peasants' revolt of 996 in Normandy.

 Great Britain

 In England, the end of serfdom began with the Peasants' Revolt in 1381.
-It had largely died out in England by 1500 as a personal status and was fully ended when Elizabeth I freed the last remaining serfs in 1574.
+It had largely died out in England by 1500 as a personal status and was never officially abolished.
 Land held by serf tenure (unless enfranchised) continued to be held by what was thenceforth known as a copyhold tenancy, which was not completely abolished until 1925 (although it was whittled away during the 19th and early 20th centuries).
 There were Scottish born serfs until the Colliers and Salters (Scotland) Act 1775 prevented the creation of the status, and 1799, when coal miners who had already been kept in serfdom prior to the 1775 Act gained emancipation.
 However, most Scottish serfs had already been freed.
-Last time feudal system has been abolished in Scotland is in 2000 by Abolition of Feudal Tenture Act on 9th of June 2000 and it came into affect in 2004.